At which campus can I study this program?

 - the development of applied skills in intervention and evaluation, prevention, and in the formulation of social policy.

-Life Span Developmental Science Option
+Developmental Science for Health Professions Option

 Available at the following campuses: Altoona, Brandywine, DuBois, Fayette, Mont Alto, Scranton, Shenango, University Park, York